L-R: Gerry Freeman, James Telesforde John, Hugh ‘Chris’ Erickson, Jomo Jack and Leon King

 Additionally, a roll of black packing tape, similar to that on the marked boxes was found in the laundry room and a red marker was found in the lounge area.

-Prosecutor Graham told the court that Police is alleging that there are other drugs outstanding that they have not yet recovered and investigations are continuing.
+Police are alleging that there are other drugs outstanding that they have not yet recovered and investigations are continuing.